ahmadjubair101/AWS/README.md

 **S3 Static Website + Cloudfront + Route53**: A production-ready static website that teaches S3 hosting, permissions, caching, HTTPS, and routing.
 I utilised S3 for the hosting, Cloudfront for CDN + HTTPS, and Route53 for the domain.
 (Head to Static Website folder)

+**Serverless API with Lambda, IAM, and API Gateway**: Built a REST API using API Gateway, Lambda and DynamoDB.
+(Head to Serverless API folder)